TomParadise/Year1Portfolio/_posts/2018-04-10-RainforestRampageDevDiary.markdown

 effect after the die roll, giving a sense of progression to the impact of the card being used.
 I used the icon of the poacher that is used on the card to connect the two and created a simple array of gameobjects.
 After the die has rolled, if the card was a poacher it sets a boolean to be true so that in the update function of the HUD, the poacher effect is updated.
 The positions of the effects are also set immediately after the die has finished rolling.
-Depending on the type of poacher card (Number or Colour), and the value rolled on the die, the poacher effects' positions are set to the appropriate tiles being affected.
+Depending on the type of poacher card (Number or colour), and the value rolled on the die, the poacher effects' positions are set to the appropriate tiles being affected.
 In each update, the opacity is increased over delta time and then decrease once fully visible, making them fade in and out.
 This gives a cleaner look and allows the player to take in what is happening as the icons fade in and out.
 Lastly, after a certain amount of time the boolean is set to false and they are no longer updated or rendered.

 A large problem I encountered with this was due to the water tiles on the board.
 On specific dice rolls, the game would crash and after debugging for a long while I realised it was only with the number 1 dice roll.
 The problem was that all water tiles have a tile number of 1 as their default so it would loop through the array and try to change the transform for an element that is outside its bounds.
-Ultimately, it was a simply fix by checking if the tile was not of water type but the debugging took up a large portion of the day that could have been spent on enhancing other features.
+Ultimately, it was a simple fix by checking if the tile was not of water type but it was the debugging that was the problem as it took up a large portion of the day that could have been spent on enhancing other features.

 #### Post Mortem ####